aletorrescande/Case-Study/README.md

 The source of the content of this graph is Statista [5](#reference-5)

 **Betterment's Competitive Advantage**
+By being the pioneer of robo-advisors, the company has well established credibilty and market allocation.
+One of the reasons why robo-advisor users choose Betterment is the simple and ease to use platform.
+The guided onboarding and funding process is very straightforward.
+Another reason is their affordability, customers can start investing with as little as $10 and they have competitive low-fees for investment management.
+Addittionally, they offer great cash mangement options, including no fee checking and savings accounts.

+Betterment goes beyond simply managing clients investments, it allows customers to connect external accounts.
+By knowing the clients' overall asset allocation, Betterment can offer a better and more assertive investment management advice.
+This also allows its users to have a complete picture of their finances.
+Betterment offers customers' access to a human Financial Advisor when their investments reach $100,000+.
+Futhermore, "Betterment goes beyond the typical offerings from robo-advisors, providing an income-focused, bond-centric portfolio, and several socially responsible investment (SRI) portfolio choices, as well as providing access to third-party portfolios managed by BlackRock and Goldman Sachs"[9](#reference-9).
+Clients also have the option of a Flexible portfolio where they can adjust specific asset class weightings.

 **How does Betterment's Robo-Advisor work?**<br>
 Surprisingly, Betterment's robo-advisor does not use machine learning.
 After exploring the possiblity of using machine learning for portfolio generation, they found that the more simple approaches they were using were showing more effective results.
 The company's robo-advisor "involves a lot of math and statistical modeling with the crux depending on two different models averaged together" [6](#reference-6).
 In one of their techniques, Monte Carlo Simulations is used to simulate multiple market environments and creating portfolios for each of those scenarios.
 They then choose the better portfolio.
 The other model is based on Black-Litterman model.
 By using these models, they adapt the portfolios according to the customer's risk toletance, time-frame and financial goals.
 Consequently, they provide advice on the expected outcomes of the portfolios they generated for them.
 It is important to note that "even though Betterment doesn’t use machine learning widely, the technology does factor into some of its offerings".
 [6](#reference-6)